apache/cloudstack-documentation/source/releasenotes/about.rst

    HostKeyAlgorithms=+ssh-dss
    KexAlgorithms=+diffie-hellman-group1-sha1

-New User Interface & Depreciation notice of existing UI
+Primate GA and Legacy UI Deprecation and Removal Notice
 =======================================================

-Cloudstack 4.14 ships with a Technical Preview of a new, modern User Interface (project Primate).
-This technical preview can be used by users & operators of Cloudstack environments for evaluation & testing purposes.
-With version 4.14, the existing UI remains the supported UI for production environments.
-However, with the 4.14 release, the Apache Cloudstack community will stop taking feature requests for new functionality in the existing UI.
-All new functionality will be developed against the new UI.

-The next LTS release (likely to be version 4.15) of Apache Cloudstack will ship with the production release of the new UI.
-It will also be the last version of CloudStack to ship with the old UI.
-This release will also have the final deprecation notice for the old UI.

-In the following release (likely to be 4.16), the old UI will be deprecated.
+Cloudstack 4.15 ships with the GA release of a new and modern User Interface (Primate) which deprecates the current legacy UI.
+With version 4.15, the existing legacy UI (deprecated) along with the new UI (Primate) are the supported UI for production environments.
+In the next 4.16 release, the Apache Cloudstack community will remove the legacy UI and only the new UI (Primate) will be supported by the Apache CloudStack community moving forward.
+Users are encouraged to implement a migration path towards the new UI (Primate) in their production environments.

 Please see `Primate install guide <../installguide/primate.html>`_